-O I have read the NDMA Student-Parent Handbook.
-I agree to follow it to the ne best of my ability.
+O I have read the NDMA Student-Parent Handbook .
+I agree to follow it to the best of my ability.
 O I have read and agree to comply with the Library Policy .
 O I have read and agree to comply with the Computer Use Policy .
-O I have read and agree to comply with the Recess &amp; Playground Rules .
-O Permission to Sled: As a parent/guardian, I give my permission for my chi permission slip you are assuming full responsibility for injuries. ld to sled at NDMA.
+O I have read and agree to comply with the Recess & Playground Rules .
+O Permission to Sled: As a parent/guardian, I give my permission for my che permission slip you are assuming full responsibility for injuries. nild to sled at NDMA.
 By signing this O I have read and agree to comply with the Transportation Rules .
-Late Arrivals: As a parent or guardian, I agree to always sign in at the office normal school day. ce with my child upon late arrival on a Student Name (please print) Grade: Student signature Date: Parent/Guardian Name (please print) Parent/Guardian signature Date:
+Late Arrivals: As a parent or guardian, I agree to always sign in/call in at on a normal school day. the office with my child upon late arrival Student Name (please print) Grade: Student signature Date: Parent/Guardian Name (please print) Parent/Guardian signature Date: